-Chitra Ganesh, born in Brooklyn, NY, draws from a broad range of material including the iconography of Hindu, Greek and Buddhist mythology, 19th-century European portraiture and fairy tales, song lyrics, as well as contemporary visual cultures such as Bollywood posters, anime, and comic books.
+Chitra Ganesh’s visual vocabulary draws from broad-ranging material and historic reference points, including surrealism, expressionism, Hindu, Greek and Buddhist iconographies, South Asian pictorial traditions, 19th-century European portraiture and fairy tales, comic books, song lyrics, science fiction, Bollywood posters, news and media images.
 The process of automatic writing is central to her practice and emerges from dissecting myths to retrieve critical moments of abjection, desire, and loss.
 By layering disparate materials and visual languages, Ganesh considers alternate narratives of sexuality and power.

 No Current Publications.